 Expand the sections below for details.

-- You must have completed at least one full semester with passing grades in a full load of courses on the CU Boulder campus before you are eligible to go abroad on an Education Abroad program.
+- You must have completed at least one full semester with passing grades in a full load of courses (at least 12 credits) on the CU Boulder campus before you are eligible to go abroad on an Education Abroad program.
 Some programs require sophomore, second-semester sophomore or even junior standing.
 Students may meet the specific class standing requirement with a combination of credit earned at CU Boulder, earned at other institutions, and sometimes AP/IB credit.

 - Credit earned in Advanced Placement (AP) and International Baccalaureate (IB) courses may factor into your class standing (varies by program).
 You will still need to complete at least one semester of work on a college campus before studying abroad.